We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Trump has just landed in Israel.

-Sort of things he's going to say there, because he's been speaking to reporters on the plane and talking about how this is a great deal, a great deal for people in the region, a great deal for Palestinians and uh for Israelis, and has talked about it being the start of a long-term peace in the region.
+Sort of things he's going to say there because he's been speaking to reporters on the plane and talking about how this is a great deal, a great deal for people in the region, a great deal for Palestinians and for Israelis, and has talked about it being the start of a long-term peace in the region.

-Of course, we don't have any details or not many details of the latter parts of this plan and how it could lead uh to a lasting peace.
+Of course, we don't have any details or not many details of the latter parts of this plan and how it could lead to a lasting peace.

-Uh, then the short flight uh to Sharm al Sheikh uh in Egypt, that Red Sea resort that's been used for peace talks in the past.
+Then the short flight to Shamul-Sheikh in Egypt, that Red Sea resort that's been used for peace talks in the past, well, that is where there will be a signing ceremony.

-Whether they'll have any time to have any substantive discussions with the US president isn't entirely clear because his entire trip to Egypt is just um three hours long, and once you've got off the aircraft and back on the aircraft, I would estimate he's only gonna have about two hours uh with those other leaders, and you've got to build in that signing ceremony that's taking place.
+Whether they'll have any time to have any substantive discussions with the U.S. president isn't entirely clear because his entire trip to Egypt is just three hours long.

-So the the schedule is tough.
+The schedule is tough.

 They better roll out the red carpet.